Culture of Oman: Dhow

 With a culture mainly oriented to the sea, an important symbol in Oman is the dhow.
 These sailing ships have been used for centuries along the Arabian Peninsula, India, and East Africa for the purpose of trade.
 In fact, the earliest reported use of an Omani dhow was in the 8th century, arriving in China.
 In modern-day use, the dhows operate for the purpose of trade, tourism, and fishing, and they can be seen all along Oman's coastline.

 Cuisine

+Dates in Omani Culture

+Dates hold deep cultural and historical importance in Oman.
+They are not only a staple food but also a symbol of hospitality.
+In traditional Omani homes, it is common to welcome guests with dates and coffee (qahwa).
+Dates are also used in religious and ceremonial occasions, and Oman is home to many varieties of dates, with Khalas, Fardh, and Khasab being among the most well-known.
+The date palm is considered a national symbol, and date farming plays a significant role in the country's agriculture and economy.

 The cuisine of Oman uses spices and marinades to complete a dish, which usually consists of chicken, fish, and lamb.
 Unlike that of many other Asian nations, Omani cuisine is not spicy, and varies regionally.
 Everyday meals generally have components such as rice, a wide variety of soups, salad, curry, and fresh vegetables.
 For dessert, a known Omani sweet Omani halwa is usually served.
 This is usually served before the consumption of kahwa, a preparation of coffee with cardamom, which is very popular and remains a symbol of hospitality.
 Other popular beverages include tea, laban (a kind of salty buttermilk), yoghurt drinks, and soft drinks like mountain dew.

 For festive occasions, special dishes are prepared, particularly for Islamic tradition.
 The range of dishes is very diverse, and there are certain meals only prepared during Ramadan.